 For example, you have stored several MP3 audio files on your network.
-You typically play music on your Gateway Connected Music Player, and at the same time your teenager may play music on another computer.
+You typically play music on your desktop, and at the same time your teenager may play music on her notebook.
 Playing two MP3 audio files simultaneously requires 200 Kbps + 200 Kbps = 400 Kbps.
 If at the same time you are playing two MP3 audio files, you also print a file to your printer, the speed required increases to 200 Kbps + 200 Kbps + 200 Kbps = 600 Kbps.